aaronbloomfield/ccc/hws/intro/index.md

     entire block chain, validating each one.
 This means that starting with block 1 (the block *after* the genesis block), ensure that the hash listed in that file, which is the hash for the *previous* block file, is correct.
+The blockchain is considered valid if only the genesis block exists (no checks are necessary other than presence of the file); we will never call this function if the genesis block has not been created.
 There are no additional command-line parameters for this function.
     - **NOTE:** this should ONLY print either 'True' or 'False' (if it's valid or not), and nothing else!
 Case matters here.